ssj24/TIL2022/JavaScript/DOM/README.md

-  there is NO insertater but you can trick the browser
+  there is NO insertAfter but you can trick the browser

   by combining `insertBefore()` with `node.nextSibling`